 If you find yourself in Midtown, Trick or Treat with East Midtown gets local businesses into the act.
 And Greenwich Village has a longtime reputation for being the spookiest neighborhood of them all: In addition to the grown-ups’ version, the Washington Square Park Children’s Halloween Parade is one of the city’s most popular free Halloween destinations for the small fry set.
-This year’s version is being sponsored by NYU and hip housewares company CB2 and happens on Wednesday, October 31 from 3:00- 6:00 P.M. and promises free trick-or-treat bags, games, and rides after the parade.
+Sponsored by Manhattan Community Board 2, the event happens on Wednesday, October 31 from 3:00- 6:00 P.M. and promises free trick-or-treat bags, games, and rides after the parade.

 Image by Kate on Clinton